zeek/spicy/doc/programming/parsing.rst

 Skipping Input
 ^^^^^^^^^^^^^^

-For cases where your parser just needs to skip over some data, without needing access to its content, Spicy provides a ``skip`` keyword to prefix corresponding fields with:
+For cases where your parser just needs to skip over some data without needing access to its content, Spicy provides a ``skip`` keyword to prefix corresponding fields with: